8 Best Keuka Lake Wineries to Visit in the Finger Lakes

 During my visit, I did a comparison tasting of the 2019 Saperavi Reserve vs. the 2017 Grand Reserve, and you could already see the difference.
 The tannins had smoothed out.
 And it was developing deep earthy notes, balanced nicely with blackberry and black plum.

-Now, McGregor Vineyard isn’t a one-hit wonder.
 Their Cabernet Franc is also delicious, with soft tannins and ripe berry flavors.
 And I enjoyed their Gewürztraminer — perfumed but not too overpowering as some can be.

 When you visit, prepare to be wowed.
 Their rustic tasting room has spectacular views overlooking scenic Keuka Lake.
 You’ll be treated to a seated tasting with tasty food pairing bites.